 Security measures should be extended to laptops, flash drives and other devices which can contain sensitive data that may not be on-site in a secured office.
-It is the user’s responsibility to guarantee that paper and electronic data is protected against unauthorized use, both on-site and off-site of the Lewisburg campus.
+It is the user’s responsibility to guarantee that electronic data is protected against unauthorized use, both on-site and off-site of the Lewisburg campus.
 This includes electronic files, emails, and all other records relating to students, employees, patients, alumni and donors.

 Additionally, information technology resources are protected thru the appropriate operating system updates and insuring that computer systems have anti-virus protection software installed.
 For Faculty and Staff, the IT Department utilizes the WSUS (Windows Server Update Service) to deploy patches and updates to client machines.
 Users should always select to “Install updates and shut down” to automatically update their system when shutting down their systems.
 The IT Department also images machines with Symantec Endpoint Protection (SEP) to guard against viruses.
 Laptops provided to students are automatically installed with Microsoft Security Essentials for virus protection (www.microsoft.com/security_essentials).
 Students should also insure that Microsoft updates are applied to their laptops.